Frequently Asked Questions

 - What are your Institution and Department Codes for sending my GRE scores and or TOEFL scores to the IU Chemistry Department?

 - When will I find out if I have been admitted?

 - Can I apply to start the program in the spring rather than the fall?

 - If I am admitted and then decide that I would like to take a year off, can I defer my start date until the following fall?

 - How do I accept or decline an offer of admission?

 - What are considered TOEFL and GRE score minimums?

 - How can I get more information about the admission process or program?

 Online domestic applicants who wish to be considered for university fellowships must submit all application materials before December 15.
-All supporting documents must be received by the Graduate Office no later than January 1 in order for your application to be considered for fall admissions.

 No separate application for financial aid is necessary for financial support from Indiana University.
 Successful applicants can expect to receive a financial support package, which typically includes a stipend for living expenses, health insurance, and a full tuition scholarship.